CAREamics/careamics.github.io/README.md

     ```
 3. Run the script to get the latest release of CAREamics:
     ```bash
-    bash scripts/pull_from_repos.sh
+    bash scripts/pull_from_repos.sh --write
     ```

+    `--write` indicates that the `zensical.toml` will be updated.
 4. Generate the reference pages:
     ```bash
     uv run python scripts/gen_ref_pages.py --write
     ```

-    `--write` indicates that the `zensical.toml` file should be updated with the API
-    reference navigation structure.
 3. Build the pages:
     ```bash
     zensical serve